albert4750/ECE532/README.md

 * **2 HDMI Cables**
 * **HDMI capable Monitor/TV**

-Demo Setup
+Setup
 ----------

-1. Download the most recent release ZIP archive ("Nexys-Video-HDMI-2018.2-*.zip") from the repo's [releases page](https://github.com/Digilent/Nexys-Video-HDMI/releases).
+1. Clone this repo.
-2. Extract the downloaded ZIP.
+2. Open the XPR project file, found at \<archive extracted location\>/test_system/vivado_proj/Nexys-Video-HDMI.xpr.
-3. Open the XPR project file, found at \<archive extracted location\>/vivado_proj/Nexys-Video-HDMI.xpr, included in the extracted release archive in Vivado 2018.2.
+3. Delete the \<archive extracted location\>/test_system/vivado_proj/Nexys-Video-HDMI.sdk folder
 4. In the toolbar at the top of the Vivado window, select **File -> Export -> Export Hardware**.
-Select **\<Local to Project\>** as the Exported Location and make sure that the **Include bitstream** box is checked, then click **OK**.
+Select **\<Local to Project\>** as the Exported Location.
+Open hardware manager and program the fpga.
+Vivado would say synthesis and implementation outdated but that could be safely ignored.
 5. In the toolbar at the top of the Vivado window, select **File -> Launch SDK**.
 Select **\<Local to Project\>** as both the workspace location and exported location, then click **OK**.
 6. With Vivado SDK opened, wait for the hardware platform exported by Vivado to be imported.
 7. In the toolbar at the top of the SDK window, select **File -> New -> Application Project**.